Budapest Airport Guide 2026: Terminals & Transport

 What is the best way to exchange currency at Budapest Airport?

-Avoid the airport exchange bureaus — their rates are typically 15–20% worse than the mid-market rate, which on a €200 exchange means you’re paying €30–40 for the convenience of doing it at the airport.
-Use an ATM on arrival (OTP Bank or Erste Bank machines are the most reliable at BUD), choose to be charged in local currency (HUF) rather than your home currency when prompted, and withdraw what you immediately need.
-The best rates in Budapest are at dedicated currency exchange offices in the city centre — not bank branches, not hotel receptions, and absolutely not at any exchange counter in a tourist-heavy location with a spinning rate display in the window.
+Skip the airport exchange bureaus.
+Use an ATM on arrival, choose to be charged in local currency (HUF) rather than your home currency when prompted, and withdraw only what you immediately need.
+The best rates in Budapest are at dedicated currency exchange offices in the city centre, not bank branches, not hotel receptions, and absolutely not at any exchange counter in a tourist-heavy location with a spinning rate display in the window.